grafana/loki/docs/sources/configure/_index.md

 # handle requests for the tenant if neither limits are applied.
 This option only
 # works with queriers connecting to the query-frontend / query-scheduler, not
 # when using downstream URL.
+# Use this feature in a multi-tenant setup where you need to limit query capacity for certain tenants.
 # CLI flag: -frontend.max-query-capacity
 [max_query_capacity: <float> | default = 0]